Drifter-Supremo/gorlea-todo-list/memory-bank/systemPatterns.md

 - **Backend/Cloud:** Firebase (Firestore, Auth, Functions) for real-time data, authentication, and serverless logic.
 - **AI Integration:** Gemini 2.0 Flash via Google Generative AI for natural language task parsing and assistant features (Phase 3, in progress).
 - **All CRUD, time picker, mobile/desktop UX, and edit/delete features are complete and live.**
+- **Task cards: on mobile, only title and due date are shown; delete icon is hidden for clarity.**
+- **Details modal for editing and viewing full info; long-press on mobile shows only delete.**
+- **All UI labels use "Details" instead of "Description."**
 - **Documentation/memory bank is up to date for AI or developer handoff.**

 ## Key Technical Decisions